anushalihala/SOC2018/hackathons/week2/brainstorm.md

   - What does this question mean?

   Lisa: depending on how long the word is, it's worth a certain amount of points.
-For words of 4 or fewer letters, 1 point is awarded.
-5-letter words are worth 2 points, 6-letter words are worth 3 points, 7-letter words are worth 5 points, and words longer than 7 letters are worth 11 points.
+1 and 2 letter words = 0 points 3 letter words = 1 point 4 letter words = 2 points 5 letter words = 3 points

 Anusha: I've no idea